 We know that the velocity at VO2max is influenced by both running economy and aerobic capacity.
 As such, any training that improves one of these factors should result in an improvement in your vVO2max.
 Therefore, in addition to running intervals at vVO2max you should utilize the methods discussed in the VO2max and exercise economy sections (e.g. adequate training volume, optimizing training intensity, strength/resistance training for endurance), and also ensure you include intervals run at intensities above vVO2max.

 - The vVO2max represents the minimum velocity required to elicit VO2max.

 - It’s considered to be one of the best predictors of endurance performance over a wide range of distances from middle-distance to long-distance races, due to the way it integrates the maximal aerobic capacity and running economy.

 - It can be estimated using a 6-minute field test in which the average speed provides an estimate of vVO2max.

-- The vVO2max can be increased through the use of intervals run at vVO2max speed with equal length recoveries run at half the vVO2max speed.
+- The vVO2max can be improved through the use of intervals run at vVO2max running speed, combined with equal duration recoveries, run at half the vVO2max speed.